Navegó a una página que no está disponible en español en este momento. Seleccione el enlace si desea ver otro contenido en español.

 1. Have multiple payment options.

 Keep an alternate form of payment in a different bag in case your wallet is lost or stolen.
-If you’re a Wells Fargo customer, you can also add your eligible debit and credit cards to a digital wallet so you can pay with your mobile device where digital payments are accepted, in stores, online, and in apps.
+If you’re a Wells Fargo customer, you can also add your eligible debit and credit cards to a digital wallet so you can pay in stores, in apps, or online with your mobile device where you see the digital wallet logo or Contactless symbol at checkout.

 2. Only use secure Wi-Fi networks.